zamm-dev/zamm/ui/README.md

 </section>
 ```

-A better way would be to wrap a larger part in "loading...":
+An alternative would be to wrap a larger part in "loading...".
+However, note that this would result in layout changes when the promise resolves:

 ```svelte
 <section>